 - Design flaws- Part of the design of the product is inherently dangerous (such as a toy that is easily broken into small parts, presenting a choking hazard)

 - Manufacturing flaws- The defect arose from a mistake while the product was being made (for example, if the product was manufactured using substandard materials)

 - Marketing flaws- The company failed to provide a sufficient warning of the risks associated with a product’s use (for example, a toxic chemical product that does not contain adequate information and precautions on how to use it safely)

 Our Defective Product Services

 Who is Responsible for a Defective Product?

-If the manufacturing of a defective product involved more than one manufacturer, it is possible that both may be legally liable.
-For example, if the defective part in a product came from another manufacturer and was sold to the manufacturer of the whole product that includes the defective part, they may both be held responsible.
+If manufacturing a defective product involves multiple manufacturers, both may be legally liable.
+For example, suppose the defective part in a product came from another manufacturer and was sold to the manufacturer of the whole product, including the defective part.
+In that case, they may both be held responsible.

-The retailer of the product may also be held liable for selling you the product, even though they did not manufacture it.
-It is not necessary for you to have been the buyer of the product in order for you to sue the retailer.
-If someone purchased a defective product for you, you used it and suffered an injury from it, you may still name them as a defendant.
+The product retailer may also be liable for selling you the product even though they did not manufacture it.
+You don’t need to have been the buyer of the product for you to sue the retailer.
+If someone purchased a defective product for you, you used it and suffered an injury, you may still name them as a defendant.

 Additionally, a middleman, or a wholesaler, exists between the manufacturer and retailer, from which the retailer procures the product.
 They may also be named as a defendant when you file a lawsuit.
 Any one of these, or all, could be liable.
 Identifying as many responsible parties as possible is more beneficial since it will better ensure that at least one will pay out, even if not all can.